LB-developer/LB-developer/README.md

   Learning to build performant backend services and improving concurrency knowledge.

 - **Cloud Technologies (AWS)** ☁️
-  Studying for the **AWS Certified Developer - Associate** to broaden my expertise in cloud infrastructure.
+  Studying for the **AWS Certified Developer - Associate** to broaden my understanding of cloud infrastructure.

 ---